About Me

 Finding the right therapist

-I am a registered counsellor and draw upon different theories to help support you.
-I integrate person-centred, psychodynamic and existential approaches in my work to create a therapeutic process that is tailored specifically to you and your needs.
+I integrate humanistic and existential approaches (such as person-centred, transactional analysis and gestalt) alongside psychodynamic understanding, to create a therapeutic process that is tailored specifically to your needs.

 British Association For Counselling And Psychotherapy